ALiangLiang/cloud9-launcher/README.md

 It's a Nodejs application allows you manage your Cloud9 IDE workflows on your own server without the need of a terminal.

+**UPDATE (2017/5/23):**
+**For now, I'm still researching [c9 core](https://github.com/c9/core) and find a method to generate multiple workspace in one port.** I guess the key is about "plugins".
+Create a vfs-server and use various settings to "ide.html" which contain difference workspace path.

 Read this in other languages: [English](README.md), [正體中文](README.zh-tw.md)

 ![Screenshot](https://raw.githubusercontent.com/ALiangLiang/cloud9-launcher/master/screenshot.png)